JinyAI/k-means/README.md

 # k-means

-This is for k-means clustering algorithm.
+This is an implementaion of k-means clustering algorithm.